TOAST-DOCS/RDS-FOR-MARIADB/en/console-guide.md

 ### High Availability

-* Measures can be taken against failure which occurs when a candidate master is created at a different availability zone.
+* By creating a candidate master in a different availability zone, failover can be performed in the event of failure.
-* To restart a high availability instance, select [Restart by Taking Measures against Failure] to replace the master with the candidate master.
-    * If the master is replaced, all binary log files are deleted and it becomes impossible to perform point-in-time restoration to a time before replacement.
-    * If there is a lock on the master or replication latency is long, failover does not work properly or takes a lot of time, so make sure that all transactions are finished and there is no replication latency.
-* For those instances using high availability, access information does not change with partial changes in option, but the master and the candidate master instances may be interchanged.
+* For instances using high availability, access information does not change when some options are changed, but the master and the candidate master instance may be switched.
-* With a failover for high availability instance, the new master instance does not inherit the backup of the existing master instance.
+* When a failure occurs and failover is performed on a high availability instance, the newly changed master instance does not inherit the backup of the existing master instance.

-> [Note] For high availability instances, use MariaDB query statement to force replication of other instances or master of external MariaDB, and then high availability and some features do not operate.
+> [Note] When using high availability instances, if you use MariaDB query statement to perform force replication from other instances or master of external MariaDB, high availability and some features do not work properly.
-> [Note] When the storage usage of the DB instance becomes full, the high availability monitoring process detects it as a failure and performs a failover, so caution is required.
+> [Note] When the storage usage of the DB instance becomes full, the high availability monitoring process detects it as a failure and performs failover, so caution is required.

 #### High Availability Pause and Resume